Kanmer

 Kanmer, locally known as Bakar Kot, is an archaeological site belonging to Indus Valley civilization, located in Rapar Taluk, Kutch District, Gujarat, India.

 Excavation

-Indo-Japanese joint excavation at Kanmer was undertaken during 2006 by Institute of Rajasthan Studies, RIHN, JRN Rajasthan Vidyapeeth, Archeology Department, Gujarat and Japanese team.
+An Indo-Japanese joint excavation at Kanmer was undertaken in 2006 by the Institute of Rajasthan Studies, RIHN, JRN Rajasthan Vidyapeeth, Archeology Department, Gujarat and Japanese team.

 Architecture

-The site was strongly fortified despite being small, perhaps because it may have been located on trade route between Sindh and Saurashtra.
+The site was strongly fortified despite being small, perhaps because it may have been located on a trade route between Sindh and Saurashtra.

 Findings

-Rich ceramic assemblage, representing the Mature Harappan culture was found at this site.
-Three clay seals with central holes, making them pendants, with Indus scripts were found.
+A rich ceramic assemblage, representing the Mature Harappan culture, was found at this site.
+Three clay seals were found, each featuring Indus scripts, as well as central holes allowing them to function as pendants.
 A large number of bead-making goods — 150 stone beads and roughouts, 160 drill bits, 433 faience beads and 20,000 steatite beads — were found here, indicating the site's importance as an industrial unit.
 Agate quarries were also located at a distance of 20 km from the site.

 Importance

 The figures appearing on clay seals and their similarity with those of Mohenjo-daro indicate Kanmer's association with bigger trade centres like Harappa and Mohenjo-daro.